-OVERVIEW: The Flora Family Foundation is a multi-generational family philanthropic enterprise endowed with a slice of the wealth of William R. Hewlett (co-founder of Hewlett-Packard Company) and his late wife Flora.
-Its giving is wide-ranging, and includes support of arts and culture, education, the advancement of women, civic engagement, the environment, and global security throughout the U.S. and around the world.
+OVERVIEW: The Flora Family Foundation is a multi-generational family philanthropic enterprise.
+Its giving is wide-ranging, and includes support for arts and culture, education, the advancement of women, civic engagement, the environment, and global security throughout the U.S. and around the world.

 IP TAKE: The Flora Family Foundation does substantial grantmaking in arts and culture throughout the U.S., and this includes filmmaking—though the foundation places less emphasis in this arena than its other "arts and culture" funding areas.
 This foundation does not accept unsolicited requests, so no matter what, the first order of business is to find a way to connect with the family and the foundation’s board and staff.